shahryary/gpuDocker/README.md

 ***Note: be sure those ports are open if you are using Firewall in your local system.***

-You can log in by SSH in another terminal, so you don't need to stop the Jupyter installing or managing the software.

-open another terminal and connect to the container:
+In case if you need to install software/ packages, you don't need to stop the Jupyter, open another terminal and connect to the container:

 ```
 # ssh root@YOUR-IP-Address -p 20
 ```